SergioPuimeABB/Puime-s_Addin/README.md

 * **Copy position**.
 Gets parts, targets or workobjects position and orientation.
 * **Apply position**.
 Sets parts, targets or workobjects position from the copied one.
 * **Make floor**.
-Makes a floor (box from -10 to 0 in Z) with the dimension of the entire station plus one meter.
+Creates a floor (box from -10 to 0 in Z) with the dimension of the entire station plus one meter.
 Hides all station targets and paths.
 * **Make ABB Box**.
-Makes a standard box with cardboard texture and the ABB logo, stickers, and shipping logos.
+Creates a standard box with cardboard texture and the ABB logo, stickers, and shipping logos.
+* **Make ABB Raiser**.
+Creates an ABB raiser for each elevated Robot in the station.
+Scans for Robots in the station and it's position, if the Robot is at the minium height (300mm) asigns the appropiate raiser for the Robot model and it's height.

 *Add-in screen position*